top of page

 the mighty prince; - he fell under the rimmed-shield.

 It must be noted that the epic poem Beowulf is ambiguous concerning who owned the Brísingamen when.
 Not only does the poem mention it in relation to the death of King Hygelac, but it also states that the Brísingamen was given to the warrior Beowulf by Queen Wealhtheow, the wife of King Hrothgar, also written as Hroðgar, while Hygelac was still alive.
-When Queen Wealtheow gave it to Beowulf, she asked him to be dreamhealdende 'a preserver of joy' and to be good to her four sons because she feels great danger is at hand (Shippey 2022).
+When Queen Wealtheow gave it to Beowulf, she asked him to be dreamhealdende, a preserver of joy, and to be good to her four sons because she feels great danger is at hand (Shippey 2022).

 The scene of the crime must have been near the mouth of the River (Old) Rhine (Porck 2014).
-Therefore, near the former Roman castellum Lugdunum Batavorum.
-A fortress that has been swallowed by the North Sea in the meantime.
-Locally, the fortress is known by the Dutch as Brittenburg 'burh of the Brits'.
-Brittenburg was located near the settlement of Hrothaluashem or Rothulfuashem meaning 'Radulf’s home'.
-Hrothaluashem was located near the present-day towns of Rijnsburg 'Rhine burh' and of Katwijk in the province of Zuid Holland.
-The island in the River Rhine where the remains of King Hygelac were 'exhibited' to deter future raiders might have been Waardeiland near Leiden (Lugt 2021).
+Therefore, near the former Roman castellum Lugdunum Batavorum, a fortress that has been swallowed by the North Sea in the meantime.
+Locally, the fortress is still known by the Dutch as Brittenburg ('Britons-burh').
+Fortress Brittenburg was located near the settlement of Hrothaluashem, also written as Rothulfuashem, meaning 'Radulf’s homestead'.
+Hrothaluashem was located near the present-day towns of Rijnsburg ('Rhine-burh') and Katwijk in the province of Zuid-Holland.
+The island in the River Rhine where the remains of King Hygelac were 'exhibited' to deter future raiders might have been Waardeiland near the town of Leiden (Lugt 2021).

 Castellum Lugdunum Batavorum aka Brittenburg, Katwijk the Netherlands